AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 ### Type Representation

-The representation of types is fixed in the module [TypeRep](/trac/ghc/browser/ghc/compiler/types/TypeRep.lhs) and exported as the data type `Type`.
+The representation of types is fixed in the module [TypeRep](/trac/ghc/browser/ghc/compiler/types/TypeRep.lhs) (TODO Update to the latest information) and exported as the data type `Type`.
 Read the comments in the `TypeRep` module!
 A couple of points:

 - Type synonym applications are represented as a `TyConApp` with a `TyCon` that contains the expansion.
 The expansion is done on-demand by `Type.coreView`.
 Unexpanded type synonyms are useful for generating comprehensible error messages.